-- UC is ranked in the top 150 universities in the world for Law (QS World University Rankings by Subject, 2018).
+- UC is ranked in the top 150 universities in the world for Law and Legal Studies (QS World University Rankings by Subject, 2020).

-- The School's lecturers are respected internationally, write important textbooks and act as public commentators on the law.
-Many Law teachers maintain close contact with the legal profession and local professionals contribute to the School of Law's curriculum.
-International visitors to the School provide specialist courses on a regular basis and students are able to attend guest lectures by Supreme Court Judges.
+- The School's lecturers are respected internationally, write important textbooks, and act as public commentators on the law.
+Many Law teachers maintain close contact with the legal profession and local professionals contribute to the School's curriculum.
+International visitors to the School provide specialist courses on a regular basis, and students are able to attend guest lectures by Supreme Court Judges.